JaviLlorente/pruebasseguridad/README.md

+# CHANGES  in this fork:

+- index.html (references to AwesomeMarkers have been commented).

+- leaflet-gsheets.js (basemap changed, some functions of the polygons have been commented and the points have been built without using AwesomeMarkers).
+Some png markers had been added from: https://github.com/pointhi/leaflet-color-markers

+# ORIGINAL README FILE FROM CHRIS ARDERNE:

 # leaflet-gsheets

 How to create a simple [Leaflet](https://leafletjs.com/) web map that automatically pulls data from two simple Google Sheets tables.
 Sidebar created using [leaflet-sidebar-v2](https://github.com/nickpeihl/leaflet-sidebar-v2), and Google Sheets connection with [Tabletop.js](https://github.com/jsoma/tabletop).